fivehanz/spark/README.md

 ### storage and APIs; the dataframe
   - essential to spark, dataframe.
 A data container and an API.
   - fig 1.7;
-  - API is extensible through user defined funstions (UDF), [ref ch 16]
+  - API is extensible through user defined functions (UDF), [ref ch 16]

 ## architecture and flow
 - the application is the driver.